What’s the Best American Express Card?

 Again there are two options you could choose here.
 The Starwood Preferred Guest American Express Card would seem like the obvious option but comes with an annual fee of £75.
 You’d earn a reasonable sign-up bonus of 33,000 points using this link and scrolling down to the correct card.
 You’ll also receive Gold SPG status.

-But don’t forget that it’s also possible to transfer the membership points earned with the American Express Gold card which would equate to 33,000 points at a rate of 2 reward points to every 3 SPG points.
-This card is also free for the first year!
-Alternatively, the Platinum Card offers hotel status with numerous brands and a market-leading sign-up bonus of 35,000 points if you use this link and scrolling down to the correct card however you’ll need to do the maths to determine whether the various perks offset the whopping £450 annual fee of the card.
+Alternatively, the Platinum Card offers hotel status with numerous brands and a market-leading sign-up bonus of 35,000 points if you use this link and scrolling down to the correct card however you’ll need to do the maths to determine whether the various perks offset the whopping £575 annual fee of the card.
+35,000 points would be equivalent to 52,500 SPG points.

 We hope you’ve found this article helpful and that we’ve given you some inspiration as to which may be the best Amex card for you.
 As always, please do reach out if you have any questions or comments.